 Congratulations also to Liz Sinacola for gaining her Person Alcohol Licence and she will take over as Premises Supervisor for the Herne Centre, from our volunteer Gill Skinner, who has held this post for more than a year on our behalf.
 Thank you, Gill.

-Finally, are grateful to our City and County Councillors for their help over the past year.
+Finally, we are grateful to our City and County Councillors for their help over the past year.
 We are sorry that City Councillor, Joe Howes, has resigned due to health issues and we wish him well.
 We welcome Grace Paget who was elected at the recent By-election, and we look forward to working with her.

 We are also sad that our County Councillor, Alan Marsh will stand down in May.
 I would like to thank him for all his support over many years, not only to our parish council but also for bringing happiness to children and adults alike, by giving away 16,000 free tickets to pantomimes over the years!